 We’ve already planned our tours this week for Wednesday and Fridays morning!
 Those two days see a break in the cloud and sunny spells, with temperatures below freezing.
 The rest of the week however is a blizzard, with a little rain on Thursday morning.
 Not great for visibility but great for an early spring snow top-up.

-Despite only a small flurry of snow last week, the avalanche risk has risen to 3 (Considerate).
+Despite only a small flurry of snow last week, the avalanche hazard level has risen to 3 (Considerable).
 This is due to the rainfall, which has made the snow heavy.
 This applies to all faces – Meteo France consider every aspect to be at its “most dangerous”.

 In Austria we can expect a similar pattern – though temperatures will be slightly lower and winds will pick up briefly on Tuesday and Thursday afternoons.
 As Mikey says, “Some moisture coming through with Snow above 2000m and Clear Snow below it”.
 No-one likes clear snow…

-The avalanche risk will be between 2 and 3 today (Moderate to Considerate) but rise to 3 in all areas and on all aspects by tomorrow.
+The avalanche hazard level will be between 2 and 3 today (Moderate to Considerable) but rise to 3 in all areas and on all aspects by tomorrow.
 Again, this is due to wet snow.
 Due to the wind and snow condition we also highly recommend checking the bulletin daily as this is likely to change throughout the week.